Does the Marketplace of Ideas Still Work?

 And why wouldn't they?
 There is so much contradictory information that most of us cannot process it all.
-Most of us don't have time to fact-check everything we read or watch, so we end up taking a lot of it on faith or based on the source's perceived credibility.
+Most of us don't have time to fact-check everything we read or watch, so we take much of it on faith or based on the source's perceived credibility.
 What people choose to believe is less a matter of any critical analysis of the evidence and more a reflection of pre-existing values and beliefs.

 This transforms the classic “marketplace of ideas” into a “bazaar of opinions,” a place where we can all shop for custom-curated realities that let us live comfortably numb in communities of shared illusions.
 Truth is less important than the identity that an opinion confers upon us.
 It’s a fantasy world where opinions have become identities and are as valid as people believe them to be.
 Yet, it’s a fragile world allergic to challenge.

 Debate, the key to a functioning marketplace of ideas, becomes frowned upon in polite society.
 The untouchable sanctity of one's opinion, no matter how divorced from reality, is everything.
 That allows laughably bad ideas to flourish without the cleansing purge of having them exposed in open debate.

 To me, people unwilling to have their dearly held beliefs challenged are like medieval knights who only polish their armor without ever testing it in battle.
 The armor ends up as little more than a fashion accessory.